Common Reasons for Water Ponding on Flat Roofs in Metro Detroit

 If they are not in place then after a spell of rain, it is very likely that water ponding will happen on the roof.
 Therefore, make sure that every rooftop installation has crickets to prevent water damages to the installation and the roof.

 Many homeowners go for roof insulation to transform their building into energy-efficient spaces.
 Over time, roof insulations go through the process of compression, resulting in low spots on its surface.
 One might not notice them during dry weather.
 However, as it rains, these spots become waterlogged and ultimately convert into ponds.

 Inefficient roof drainage

 This is one of the most obvious reasons for water ponding on the roof.
 In the presence of clogged gutters and downspouts, the rainwater from the roof can’t escape to the ground drainage and hence stand there until it naturally evaporates.
 More importantly, stagnant water for a long period of time can also create low spots on the roof.

 Apart from the aforementioned issues, a roof can develop low spots because of sand shifting beneath the surface, and around the foundation of the house.
 The moisture within the earth and tectonic shifts can slightly change some features of the construction, including the formation of low spots on the roof.

 Water ponding on the roof might not affect you immediately.
 However, it will chop down the roof’s operational life in the long run.
 Therefore, if you are encountering this problem, get in touch with any professional flat roof repair contractor.
-A & L Remodeling provides exemplary flat roof repair services in Metro-Detroit, Michigan.
+A & L Flat Roof Repair provides exemplary flat roof repair services in Metro-Detroit, Michigan.
 Their expert technicians can get rid of low spots from the rooftop to prevent any water ponding issues.
 If you notice any signs of water ponding on your flat roof, don’t hesitate to give us a call at (586) 777-1477.